This Privacy Statement was last updated on 30 September 2020.

 We may review this Privacy Statement from time to time and any changes will be notified to you by posting an updated version on our website and/or by contacting you by email.
 Any changes will take effect 7 days after the date of our email or the date on which we post the modified terms on our website, whichever is the earlier.
 We recommend you regularly check for changes and review this Privacy Statement whenever you visit our website.

-If you have any questions about how we collect, store and use your personal information, or if you have any other privacy-related questions, please contact our Privacy Correspondent, Alun Oxenham, by email at dataprotection.DelUK&I@saint-gobain.com.
+If you have any questions about how we collect, store and use your personal information, or if you have any other privacy-related questions, please contact our Privacy Correspondent, David E Clark, by email at dataprotection.DELUK&I@saint-gobain.com.

-In this Privacy Statement the terms ("we", "us", "our") refers to Saint-Gobain Limited and for the purposes of the General Data Protection Regulation Saint-Gobain Limited is the data controller ("Data Controller") of the data we hold on you.
-The registered office of Saint-Gobain Limited is Saint-Gobain House, Binley Business Park, Coventry CV3 2TT.
+In this Privacy Statement the terms ("we", "us", "our") refers to Saint-Gobain Limited and for the purposes of the General Data Protection Regulation, Saint-Gobain Limited is the data controller ("Data Controller") of the data we hold on you.
+The registered office Saint-Gobain Limited, company number 3291592, is Saint-Gobain House, East Leake, Loughborough, Leicestershire.
+LE12 6JU.

-A “data controller” determines the purpose and means of processing your personal data.
+A “data controller” determines the purposes and means of processing your personal data.

 We may collect and process the following information about you: